 Forskolin activates protein phosphatase 2 (PP2A), an enzyme that causes rapid rates of cell division.
 A study in 2011 at the University of Madrid found that forskolin’s activation of the PP2A enzyme had anti-tumor effects on rectal cancer tumors, stopping their growth.
 The results of this study indicate that, depending on the type of rectal cancer a patient has, forskolin may have positive effects on slowing or stopping tumor growth.

 Researchers also discovered that forskolin has the ability to cause apoptosis (cell death) in multiple myeloma cancer cells.
-Additionally, when taken with common (and dangerous) chemotherapy drugs, it reduced the side effects caused by the treatments.
+Additionally, when taken with common chemotherapy drugs, it reduced the side effects caused by the treatments.

 3. Reduces High Blood Pressure